Pedal Assist Settings

-Since we pride ourselves in a fully customizable e-bike experience, you can change the reaction of the PAS for every gear, in every mode, and fine-tune each type of reaction as you see fit.
+Since we pride ourselves in a fully customizable e-bike experience, you can change the reaction of the PAS based of the various assist levels and fine-tune each type of reaction as you see fit.

 Of course, you would need to know what it is you want to fine tune in order to take full advantage of a customizable system.
 The descriptions below are exactly how you will find them in the latest CYC Motor mobile app for BAC controllers.

 Under “Settings” in the mobile app, you’ll find the “Pedal Assist” tab.
 Select it, and you will find 4 main settings categories for you PAS.

 It’s important to note that there are two parts to the system: a pedal (or cadence) sensor and a torque sensor.
 Most e-bikes out there only work with a pedal sensor, but since we know just how important torque is in your riding feeling, we provide both.

 Hardware Input Information

 These 2 parameters tell you if your torque sensor is working, and how you would like your overall assist to work.